apache/flink-connector-aws/README.md

 Learn more about Flink at [https://flink.apache.org/](https://flink.apache.org/)

-## Building the Apache Flink Amazon DynamoDB Connector from Source
+## Building the Apache Flink AWS Connectors from Source

 Prerequisites: